 The decree legalized a variety of crypto businesses such as digital asset exchange, crowdfunding through initial coin offerings (ICOs) and cryptocurrency mining for entities that are registered in the HTP.
 Most of the crypto businesses operating in the region specialize in IT, software development and other hi-tech sectors and are working with customers in 67 other countries, often as outsourcing partners.

 Many of these crypto-related businesses are already residents of the park, which exempts them of all corporate taxes.
-However, despite the increase in the number of crypto businesses, there was still shortage of digital asset trading businesses among the residents of the Belarus High Technologies Park with the first crypto exchange Crexby being based in New York, not in Minsk.
+However, despite the increase in the number of crypto businesses, there was still a shortage of digital asset trading businesses among the residents of the Belarus High Technologies Park with the first crypto exchange Crexby being based in New York, not in Minsk.
 Currency.com also was announced as "world's first regulated tokenized securities exchange" during its launch on January 15 this year.

-The online service will allow users to exchange different types of cryptocurrencies as well to sell and buy them for national currencies.
+The online service will allow users to exchange different types of cryptocurrencies as well as to sell and buy them for national currencies.
 It was the first to receive Hi-Tech Park license to offer professional cryptocurrency market services and will issue over 10,000 tokenized assets, each matching the base market of conventional financial instruments such as securities, indexes and raw materials.

 Users can buy into and invest in them using cryptocurrencies through a website or app.
 It has already issued 150 types of tokens corresponding to financial instruments.
-It will also be selling shares for different companies as well shares for companies in gold, oil and metal markets.
+It will also be selling shares for different companies as well as shares for companies in gold, oil and metal markets.

-These few examples signify that Belarus may slowly become a crypto hub, having taken a completely different but certain approach by legalizing crypto and related businesses, although more is still needed in terms of regulation to further encourage flourishing of crypto businesses.
+These few examples signify that Belarus may slowly become a crypto hub, having taken a completely different but certain approach by legalizing crypto and related businesses, although more is still needed in terms of regulation to further encourage the flourishing of crypto businesses.